 2. Call a Plumber

 Once the water supply is turned off, go ahead and call a plumber.
 This way they can be on their way while you begin taking steps to clean up the mess.
+Look for a licensed contractor and those that have good reviews, such as General Air Conditioning & Plumbing – plumbing installation in Coachella Valley, CA.

 Here is a resource where you can learn more about hiring a skilled plumber.